 Price: $-$$

-Chessex dice make for the best bang-for-your-buck, and no one is going to be upset about getting another set of dice.
-Even if it’s a duplicate or one of the cheap $5.00 sets, I’m going to be happy having more dice.
+Chessex dice make for the best bang for your buck, and no one will be upset about getting another set of dice.
+Even if it’s a duplicate or one of the cheap $5.00 sets, I will be happy to have more dice.
 I’ve never had a Chessex set show extreme balance issues, and the swirl sets have tons of personality.

 Price: $

 Arcane Goods makes solid metal inspiration coins for under $5.00.
-These are a fantastic immersion addition and reminder of an oft-forgotten bonus at the table.
-These heavy, metal coins are cheap enough that I’d recommend picking up a set of four just in case a player decides to take one home by accident.
-These aren’t a “must-pick-up” like Condition Rings, but they’re a real handy luxury item.
+These are a fantastic immersion addition and a reminder of an oft-forgotten bonus at the table.
+These heavy, metal coins are cheap enough to pick up a set of four just in case a player decides to take one home by accident.
+These aren’t a “must-pick-up” like Condition Rings, but they’re a handy luxury item.

 Price: $

-The Quest Decks by Dice Dungeons are a mainstay in just about every D&D YouTuber’s dungeon master kit I’ve seen.
-These are like having a notice board on-hand if you need some random quest prompts.
-I used them on a livestream to inspire an adventure that Ross Leiser and I published on the Dungeon Masters Guild.
-Each deck is themed from Lovecraftian quests, quests involving Royalty, horror plot hooks, and generic fantasy encounters.
-You can pick up every deck of theirs for about $120.00, but they run about $15 a piece and you’ll get a lot of love out of just two or three decks.
+The Quest Decks by Dice Dungeons are a mainstay in almost every D&D YouTuber’s dungeon master kit I’ve seen.
+These are like having a notice board on hand if you need random quest prompts.
+I used them on a livestream to inspire an adventure I published with Ross Leiser on the Dungeon Masters Guild.
+Each deck is themed from Lovecraftian quests involving Royalty, horror plot hooks, and generic fantasy encounters.
+You can pick up every deck of theirs for about $120.00, but they run about $15 a piece, and you’ll get a lot of love out of just two or three decks.

 Price: $